weiyuhl/Jasmine3/koog-0.5.4/docs/docs/streaming-api.md

 1. **Define clear structures**: create clear and unambiguous markdown structures for your data.

-2. **Provide good examples**: include comprehensive examples in your `MarkdownStructuredDataDefinition` to guide the LLM.
+2. **Provide good examples**: include comprehensive examples in your `MarkdownStructureDefinition` to guide the LLM.

 3. **Handle incomplete data**: always check for null or empty values when parsing data from the stream.